pradeep-mishra/csvjson/README.md

 Features
 --------

-* csv to json object
+* CSV to JSON object
-* csv to schema json object
+* CSV to schema JSON object
-* csv to array object
+* CSV to array object
-* csv to column array object
+* CSV to column array object
-* json object to csv
+* JSON object to CSV
-* json array to csv
+* JSON array to CSV

 Warning